ZakarFin/zakarfin.github.io/jfokus2017.md

 - The core of Java has been separated to small modules
 - Previously it resembled this: http://img.thedailywtf.com/images/201101/DependencyGraph.png (pic from http://thedailywtf.com/articles/The-Enterprise-Dependency)
 - Now only the base-package is mandatory (like everything extending java.lang.Object)
-- Classpath is problematic.
-Modules are here to help.
+- Classpath is problematic and modules are here to help.
 - Modules defined with module-info.java (much like package-info.java)
 - Modules can export and import functionality (much like OSGI, but syntax is more like ES6 import/export statements in Javascript - very clean looking)
 - Module-infos can be added for future proofing even if they are not used.